moogacs/docs.buf.build/docs/bsr/remote-generation/template-example.md

 }
 ```

-The BSR will remotely generate Go code for this module using the `twirp-go` template.
+The BSR remotely generates Go code for this module using the `twirp-go` template.

 Code generation takes place on the fly when a user fetches code for the first time.
-You may notice a delay for the initial run, but the generated code will get cached in the BSR Go module proxy and subsequent requests are much quicker.
+You may notice a delay for the initial run, but the generated code is cached in the BSR Go module proxy and subsequent requests are much quicker.

 ```terminal
 $ go get go.buf.build/demolab/twirp-go/demolab/theweather
 $ go mod tidy
 ```

-This will update your go.mod file with:
+This updates your `go.mod` file with:

 ```
 require (